-How to Design a Tropical Garden in the UK
+How to Design Your Garden for a Tropical Garden in the UK

 A tropical garden in the UK can seem like an unlikely concept to even the most ambitious garden designer, however, it is not so insurmountable a project as it may seem, since so many tropical-looking plants are entirely adaptable to the British climate.

 Forgetting about flora for a moment, the aesthetic of a tropical locale can be achieved by way of structural additions that have no requirement other than a decent carpenter and an artistic eye.
 These elements can take the form of hard wood decking to emulate the quays and jetties of the tropics which evoke images of blushing sunsets and fishing ports awash with exotic fare for barbequing.
 Bamboo screens are also a sneaky way to introduce what is considered an icon of jungle ecology without actually having to plant anything, while lending geometry and privacy to different areas of your garden.

 Specific features can also define the aesthetic a garden designer wishes to project and elements such as tiki torches, bamboo huts or even a functioning bar outfitted with a palm leave roof (for the monsoon rains that are, unfortunately, typically British too!)

 Water features are not essential, however, a natural rock formation in lieu of your own Mekong delta could certainly add an extra dimension of sparkling light as well as relaxing sound and how better to enjoy these features than from the bosom of your own hammock – in pastel pink of course!